devotox/launchpad/README.md

 ## Why Choose Launchpad?

-At LoveHolidays, we believe that great developer experiences lead to great products.
+At any organization, we believe that great developer experiences lead to great products.
 Launchpad embodies this philosophy by:

 - **Reducing Time to Productivity**: Get new developers contributing to projects faster
 - **Ensuring Consistency**: Standardized setup processes across all teams using pnpm and Turbo